 In addition, the pictures on the puzzles themselves can be educational, say if you opt for puzzles that feature the alphabet, geographic locations, historical events, important people, or even animals, just for example.
 And, of course, they can get more complex over time.
 As your kids become more adept, you can try 3D puzzles of the globe or famous architectural structures.

 This card game is easy enough for any parent to make.
 All you need is a stack of index cards and some colored markers to draw pairs of circles, squares, triangles, and so on for your toddlers to match up in a game of old maid.

-Keep in mind that you can even use this game to teach kids about foods, animals, transportation, and more.
+Remember that you can even use this game to teach kids about food, animals, transportation, and more.
 If you’re not a great artist, simply print out graphics from online in duplicate to glue on your cards.

 Counting can be tough to master, but Hopscotch is a fun game that lets kids work off some energy and literally bounce around while they’re learning.
 So get a big bucket of sidewalk chalk and get to work making a hopscotch board on the cement outside your house.

-Okay, it’s not exactly Baby Einstein, and this toy isn’t really a game, per se, but as fun and educational tools go, you really can’t get any better than old-school, wooden blocks that feature all 26 letters of the alphabet and numbers 0-9.
+Okay, it’s not exactly Baby Einstein, and this toy isn’t really a game, per se.
+Still, as fun and educational tools go, you really can’t get any better than old-school wooden blocks that feature all 26 letters of the alphabet and numbers 0-9.

 Even as your toddlers use them to build pyramids and create colorful mosaics, they’ll be familiarizing themselves with the symbols that define language and mathematics.
-Over time you can begin to teach them the names and functions of these symbols in a non-intrusive way.
-And before you know it they’ll be using them to spell and add.
+Over time, you can teach them the names and functions of these symbols in a non-intrusive way.
+And before you know it, they’ll be using them to spell and add.